rye4ray/expasy-automation-analysis/README.md

 # expasy-automation-analysis
 DNA sequence translation and analysis in batch

 This is a simple Perl script for the batch processing of sequencing results using the API of Expasy.
-The script also contains a simple protein sequence analysis, customized for the research project of Tianqi Guo, PhD Candidate at The Ohio State University.
+The script also contains a simple protein sequence analysis, customized for the research project of Tianqi Guo, then PhD candidate at The Ohio State University.

 # How to run the script?
 1. Place the script in the folder that contains your sequencing files.